 Humans are thinking creatures.
 Otherwise, the only difference between humans and other animals is that we have bigger brains that also allow us to speak.

-When we want to recall a statistic or a dig back into our vocabulary, the brain runs past its library of facts and pictures and jogs the mind’s memory.
+When we want to recall a statistic or a dig back into our vocabulary, the brain goes through the process of unlearning a skill.
+To avoid automation, the mind runs past its library of facts and pictures and jogs the mind’s memory.

 Thinking is a bicep curl for the mind

-Yet today, we’re more likely to outsource our chance to think, choosing exactitude rather than admitting to our weaknesses and coping with uncertainty.
+Yet today, we’re more likely to divert our chance to think, choosing the exactitude of bots and recipes rather than leaning into our ignorance to solve problems.

 Nevertheless, what most digital naysayers don’t realize is that new technology, whether it’s the rise of machines via the industrial revolution or smart computers driving artificial intelligence, will always birth other things to learn like coding.
 Coding feeds the machines and tells them what to do.
 However, we should resist becoming the tools of our tools, as Thoreau admonished.